Photo: Adéral Piot | Dancer: Gina Grant

 Evolution of the program

-In 2016, the School will occupy new premises that are better suited to professional training, thanks to the Wilder Building renovation and expansion project, located in the heart of Quartier des spectacles on Place des Festivals.
-The School will be a part of Espace Danse Québec along with Les Grands Ballets, Tangente and Agora de la Danse.
+- In 2017, the School occupies new premises that are better suited to professional training, thanks to the Wilder Building renovation and expansion project, located in the heart of Quartier des spectacles on Place des Festivals.
+The School will be a part of Edifice Wilder-Espace Danse along with Les Grands Ballets, Tangente and Agora de la Danse.